Separability and complete reducibility of subgroups of the Weyl group of a simple algebraic group of type $E_7$: Introduction

 Completely reducible subgroups of connected reductive algebraic groups have been much studied \cite{Liebeck-Seitz}, \cite{Liebeck-Testerman}, \cite{Serre-building}.
 Recently, studies of complete reducibility via Geometric Invariant Theory (GIT for short) have been fruitful \cite{Ben2}, \cite{Ben3}, \cite{Ben1}.
 In this paper, we see another application of GIT to complete reducibility (Proposition~\ref{H is not M-cr}).

 Here is the main problem we consider.
 Let $H$ and $M$ be closed reductive subgroups of $G$ such that $H\leq M\leq G$.
 It is natural to ask whether $H$ being $M$-cr implies that $H$ is $G$-cr and vice versa.
 It is not difficult to find a counterexample for the forward direction.
 For example, take $H=M=PGL_2(k)$ and $G=SL_3(k)$ where $p=2$ and $H$ sits inside $G$ via the adjoint representation.
 Another such example is \cite[Ex.~3.45]{Ben2}.
-For many examples where $H$ and $M$ are connected with $H$ being $M$-cr and $M$ being $G$-cr, but not $G$-cr, even when each group is simple, see~\cite{Stewart2}.
 However, it is hard to get a counterexample for the reverse direction, and it necessarily involves a small $p$.
 In \cite[Sec.~7]{Ben1}, Bate et al.~presented the only known counterexample for the reverse direction where $p=2$, $H\cong S_3$, $M\cong A_1 A_1$, and $G=G_2$, which we call ``the $G_2$ example''.
 The aim of this paper is to prove the following.

 \begin{thm} Let $G$ be a simple algebraic group of type $E_7$ defined over $k$ of characteristic $p=2$.
 Then there exists a connected reductive subgroup $M$ of type $A_7$ of $G$ and a reductive subgroup $H\cong D_{14}$ (the dihedral group of order $14$) of $M$ such that $(G,M)$ is a reductive pair and $H$ is $G$-cr but not $M$-cr. \end{thm}